er537/blog/_posts/2023-09-05-whisper_interpretability.md

     <img src="/blog/assets/images/whisper_interpretability/encoder/attention_scores.png" alt="attn_scores" style="max-width: 100%; height: auto;" />
 </div>

-## Constraining the attention window
+## Constraining the attention window has minimal effects on performance
 Given how localized the attention pattern appears to be, we investigate what happens if we constrain it so that every audio embedding can only attend to the k nearest tokens on either side.
 Eg if k=2 we would we apply the following mask to the attention scores before the softmax:
 <div>
     <img src="/blog/assets/images/whisper_interpretability/encoder/attn_mask.png" alt="attn_mask" style="width:300px; height:300px;" />